spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-spryker-core-back-office-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the `trans` and `transChoice` Twig filters are working and using translations from the configured translation files.
+Ensure that the `trans` and `transChoice` Twig filters work and use translations from the configured translation files.

 {% endinfo_block %}